pstarostka/LocationApp/README.md

 # LocationApp

-This is a small .NET 6 Web API using minimal API approach with [Fast-Endpoints](https://fast-endpoints.com/).
+This is a small .NET 6 Web API using minimal API approach with [Fast-Endpoints](https://fast-endpoints.com/) and InMemory EF Core DB.

 It's a small CRUD App for geolocation using IP addresses.